descawed/galsdk/README.md

 ## CLI utilities
 galsdk also comes with a number of CLI tools for manipulating the game's files.
 Each tool can be run with `python -m <module name>` and has usage help available with the `-h` option.
 There are also a couple bonus scripts for working with Galerians: Ash files (no additional Ash support is planned at this time).
-The following modules have CLI
+If you're using a packaged release, there are .exe files corresponding to each of these modules with the prefix removed (e.g., the .exe corresponding to `galsdk.animation` is `animation.exe`).
+The exception is the Galerians: Ash scripts, which start with `ash_`, so `ash_bd.exe` and `ash_tex.exe`.

-interfaces:
+The following modules have CLI interfaces:
 - `galsdk.animation` - Pack and unpack animation databases from MOT.CDB.
 You usually want to use the `--all` switch when unpacking, because animation databases can have gaps. `--all` exports empty files for animations that aren't present.
   Without these empty files, the animations will likely be in the wrong order when repacked.